-Deterioration in the economic, political and military instability in Israel may adversely affect our results of operations.
+Deterioration in the economy in Israel may adversely affect our results of operations.

 We are incorporated under the laws of and our main offices are located in the State of Israel.
-The economic, political and military conditions in Israel directly influence us.
-Israeli economy has suffered in the past and may suffer in the future from instability, which may adversely affect our financial condition and results of operations.
+The economic conditions in Israel directly influence us.
+Israeli economy, which is also influenced by the political and military instability in Israel, has suffered in the past and may suffer in the future from instability, which may adversely affect our financial condition and results of operations.

-Following the recession and the instability that characterized the Israeli economy from the year 2001 through 2003, the Israeli economy showed signs of improvement during 2004 and 2005.
+Following the recession and the instability that characterized the Israeli economy from the year 2001 through 2003, the Israeli economy has improved during 2004 and through 2007.
+Currently, the global economy shows signs of growth slowdown which might also have an effect on the Israeli economy.
 The Israeli economy has also been subject to significant changes, as a result of implementation of new economic policies and privatization.
-If the results of these changes are unsuccessful or the economic deterioration in Israel continues, it may adversely affect our financial conditions, the results of operations and our ability to obtain financing from Israeli banks.
+If the results of these changes are unsuccessful or if there is an economic deterioration in Israel, it may adversely affect our financial conditions, the results of operations and our ability to obtain financing from Israeli banks.